- J.D., Cornell University, 1977

 - U.S. Supreme Court

-Charles Donovan is a partner in the Finance and Bankruptcy Practice Group in the firm's San Francisco office.
+Charles Donovan is Of Counsel in the Finance and Bankruptcy Practice Group in the firm's San Francisco office.

 Areas of Practice